quadsyn/synth-playground/docs/internal/ui.md

   (or program).
 Ideally, this should be the only place where DOM manipulation happens.

-There is a TypeScript `interface` that components can implement, though that is just a formality (as of this writing, I have not used the interface in a generic way at runtime, i.e. polymorphism).
+There is a TypeScript `interface` that components should implement.

+The singular `element` field means that we can't support components that have multiple "top-level" DOM nodes (relative to the component), aka fragments.
+This is a limitation of this style, but I haven't really needed it anywhere so far.
+YMMV.

+Another reason to introduce components is to cut down on some of the manual "memoization" stuff: once you have a component that does that memoization internally, you can (in basic cases) forget about that in the parent component.

+### Mounting

-If you need to do something only when a component is mounted, you can keep track of how many times `render` has been called.
+You can keep track of how many times `render` has been called.
 The first call should mean the component was mounted.
 Something like this:

 ```javascript
 class Button {